NovaCat35/inventory-app/readme.md

 # My Inventory Cat Cafe
 Welcome to my inventory site!
 This project is created to showcase dynamic site operations for adding, updating, and keeping track of objects in database.
-Though initially I was just gonna make this pretty plain, I had fun creating the puzzle and mystery of the theme of mystery and early internet vibe.
+As I build up the project, I had fun creating a bit of puzzle for users to solve should they wish to obtain the password.
 Did I mention there's cats involved?

 ⚠️ To protect against destructive actions, there is a password for updating and deleting objects.
 It's no fun if I just tell you the password, but perhaps you can find the answer deep within this web.